Troubleshooting

 Step 4

 In the Device Details pane, click Reconnect appearing in Invalid Credentials.
-CDO attempts to reconnect with your device.
+Security Cloud Control attempts to reconnect with your device.

 Step 5